masutaka/github-actions-all-in-one-project/README.md

   env = {
     ORG_NAME            = "example"
     PROJECT_NUMBER      = "2"           # required.
 For https://github.com/orgs/example/projects/2
-    INITIAL_COLUMN_NAME = "To do"   # required.
+    INITIAL_COLUMN_NAME = "In progress" # required.
 It is added to this column.
   }
 }
 ```